ironfroggy/ironfroggy_dot_com/content/technology/2016/im-really-excited-about-reactjs.rst

 reading.
 There is a strong habit of Shiny New Thing syndrome in the web world, and I’m as guilty of it as anyone else, so a lot of effort was made to avoid jumping on the bandwagon too soon.
-After building my first simple but complete application with ReactJS (and Flux) I’m not absolutely convinced it is the best option for me to build web interfaces going forward.
+After building my first simple but complete application with ReactJS (and Flux) I’m absolutely convinced it is the best option for me to build web interfaces going forward.